bozakov/H-probe/README.md

 Output
 ======

-1) Covariance plot: The plot depicts the covariance versus the time lag in seconds on a log-log scale.
+1) Covariance method ('--aggvar' option): calculates and plots the covariance versus the time lag in seconds on a log-log scale.
 For LRD traffic the covariance decays as \tau^{2H-2}.
 This results into a slope on a log-log scale as 2H-2.

-2) Aggregate variance plot [default]: The plot depicts the aggregate variance versus the aggregation level M. On a log-log scale the aggregate variance decays with M as a straight line with a slope of 2H-2.
+2) Aggregate variance method ('--xcov' option): generates a plot depicting the aggregate variance versus the aggregation level M. On a log-log scale the aggregate variance decays with M as a straight line with a slope of 2H-2.
+This is the default estimation method.

-3) The plot (either covariance or aggregate variance plot) is saved under the following name:
+3) After a predefined number of probes has been collected (-n option) the measurement terminates and the current plot (either covariance or aggregate variance) is saved under the following name:

-	[host]_[date]_[time]_[tag]_[method].eps
+	[savefile]_<tag>_[method].eps

+or, if no savefile was specified:

+	[host]_[date]_[time]_<tag>_[method].eps

 [host]		is the target host name
-[date]    is the current date
+[date]		is the current date (YYYYMMDD)
-[time]    is the measurement completion time
+[time]		is the measurement completion time (HHMM)
-[tag]     is an optional user defined tag (--tag option) [method]  is the estimation method: av for aggregate variance, xc for covariance plot
+<tag>		is an optional user defined tag (--tag option)
+[method]	is the estimation method: av for aggregate variance, xc for covariance plot

-Additionally the plot is saved as a .dat file which can be imported and analyzed in other tools.
-The plot file is named:
+Additionally the estimate raw data is saved as a .dat file which can be imported and analyzed in other tools.
+The file name format is identical to the EPS file but has a .dat extension.
+The file contains a new line for each received probe with the following format:

-	[host]_[date]_[time]_[tag]_[method].dat

-The plot file contains a new line for each received prode with the following format:

 YY [XX]

 YY		is the y-coordinate value (i.e. aggregated variance, or covariance) [XX]	is the (optional) x-coordinate value (i.e. aggregation level or lag)

-4) Dump file: H-probe can save the measurement results into a dump file for subsequent analysis.
-The default dump file is named as:
+4) H-probe can save the measurement results into a dump file for subsequent analysis using the '--dump' option.
+The default dump file is saved as:

+	[savefile]_<tag>_[method].dump

+or, if no savefile was specified:

  	[host]_[date]_[tag]_[time].dump

 The dumpfile contains the measured RTTs in the following format: